mgoelzer/wasm_filecoin/README.md

 4. The cycle can continue as many times as necessary.
 At some point, payer (green) calls Settle.

 5-6.
 Payee (blue) now has ~12 hours to Submit its best voucher before the channel can be Collected.

+The above diagram illustrates the general PCH concept under "normal" retrieval circumstances.
+For a complete description of the retrieval client and provider state machines, see [go-fil-markets/retrievalmarket](https://github.com/filecoin-project/go-fil-markets/tree/master/retrievalmarket).

 ### Code Notes